 Triage outcomes from our latest evaluation EY HCH Evaluation April 18

-Average GP Triage Outcomes of Those Requesting Same Day GP Appointment
+Average Outcomes from Telephone Assessment and Treatment of Those Requesting Same Day GP Appointment

 speak to GP within 30 minutes of ringing for appointment